daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 Navigate to the Elastic IP configuration on the Amazon EC2 Console.
 Opt to allocate an elastic IP address from Amazon's pool of IPv4 addresses.
 Then, choose to associate this new address and select your instance.
 You will now have a different IP address for your lab.

-:warning: Typing this new IP address appended with ":8000" into your browser will bring you to your lab.
-It may be useful to do this to check the functionality of your lab after each step. :warning:
+:bulb: Typing this new IP address appended with ":8000" into your browser will bring you to your lab.
+It may be useful to do this to check the functionality of your lab after each step.

   <br>